 If your VPC runs a global web application, being hosted on a cloud means better performance for users worldwide than on-premise servers.

 As a rule, VPC providers spend lots of time and resources to make sure their systems always remain secure and up-to-date.
 This is especially important for small and medium-sized businesses that often can’t dedicate the same amount of attention to data security.

 Finally, since the underlying infrastructure in VPCs is shared with other tenants, it’s usually much more cost-effective.

 As you can see, virtual private clouds are great for running everything from up-and-coming ecommerce websites to machine-learning models that require variable resources to simple enterprise websites.

-Still have questions about how exactly virtual private clouds can fulfill your company’s needs?
-Just contact Liquid Web and one of our technicians would be happy to walk you through your particular situations and suggest the most optimal solution.
+Do you still have questions about how exactly virtual private clouds can fulfill your company’s needs?
+Just contact Liquid Web and one of our technicians would be happy to walk you through your particular situation and suggest the most optimal solution.

 Jake Fellows is the Sophisticated Hosting Product Manager for Liquid Web's Managed Hosting products and services.
 He has over 10 years experience involving several fields of the technology industry, including hosting, healthcare, and IT-system architecture.
 On his time off, he can be found in front of some form of screen enjoying movies, video games, or researching into one of his many technical side projects.

 Keep up to date with the latest Hosting news.